MR PAUL O’KELLY

 Katherine is currently working at Frances Bardsley Academy for Girls, where she enjoys working on special projects and developing her Charity work.
 She is currently preparing for her second solo show in Loughton in 2017.

-We are looking for a Trumpet Teacher.
+We are looking to hire a new Mid-day assistant.
 READ MORE

 Havering Teacher Training Partnership